-California Penal Code Section 273.51 which is the most commonly charged domestic violence related charge deals with corporal injury to an individual who is or who once was an intimate partner of the accused.
-This penal code section can be filed as a misdemeanor or a felony.
+California Penal Code Section 273.5 pc1 which is the most commonly charged domestic violence related charge deals with corporal injury to an individual who is or who once was an intimate partner of the accused.

 Its quite common for someone to call the police hoping to calm a situation down such as a heated argument and somebody getting arrested for domestic violence.

 To be convicted of penal code 273.5 pc, the DA has to prove each element of the offense by the standard of proof beyond a reasonable doubt.